cloudcr0w/sap-concept/inbound-process.md

 ## 🧭 Process Steps

-1. **Delivery Creation (ERP → eWM)**
+1. **Delivery Creation (ERP → EWM)**
    - A purchase order is created in SAP ERP.
-   - An inbound delivery is generated and distributed to eWM.
+   - An inbound delivery is generated and distributed to EWM.

 2. **Goods Arrival and Unloading**
    - Goods are physically received at the warehouse dock.
    - Dock workers confirm unloading using RF or desktop transactions (e.g. /SCWM/PRDI).

 3. **Goods Receipt Posting**
-   - Goods receipt is posted in eWM, updating stock levels.
+   - Goods receipt is posted in EWM, updating stock levels.
    - Status is set to “Received” but not yet available for outbound use.

 4. **Putaway Task Creation**
-   - eWM creates warehouse tasks for putaway based on rules (e.g., product type, HU, volume).
+   - EWM creates warehouse tasks for putaway based on rules (e.g., product type, HU, volume).
    - Storage type search strategy is applied.

 5. **Putaway Execution**